NBKRedSpy/CardSurvival-RemapHotkeys/README.md

 <a href="https://www.flaticon.com/free-icons/tap" title="tap icons">Tap icons created by Pixel perfect - Flaticon</a>

 # Change Log

+## 1.2.1
+* Fix:  Corrected "ExitScreenKey" being mapped to C instead of Escape.
+    C also overlapped with the default character key.
+* Note:  Existing users would need to delete their existing config for the change to take effect.
 ## 1.2.0
 * Change: Dialogs with "Dig up Mud" will be used as the default action.
     * Should be compatible with alternate languages.

 ## 1.1.3
-* Fix: Corrects the accept action fro "Inspection Window" executing when a "sub popup" is overlaying the buttons.
+* Fix: Corrects the accept action for "Inspection Window" executing when a "sub popup" is overlaying the buttons.
 For example:  Trashing spoiled food.
 Would eat instead of confirming the throw away option that is a "sub popup".
 (Sorry for the diarrhea!)

 ## 1.1.2
 * Fix:  Help screen closing if Exit Screen hotkey is not escape.